merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 We will walk through this analysis using a specific set of **genomes** and **metagenomes**, but you can simply replace these data with yours and follow the same workflow.
 All you need is this: one or more FASTA files and one or more metagenomes.

-If you don't have your own data to analyze, but still wish to follow the step by step instructions you can find [detailed instructions](#setting-the-stage) below to simply download the data we used in this tutorial.
+If you don't have your own data to analyze, but still wish to follow the step by step instructions, you can find [detailed instructions](#setting-the-stage) below to simply download the data we used in this tutorial.

 ## Taking a first look at your MAG

 {:.notice}
 At this point in the tutorial, we assume that you have an anvi'o profile database and a contigs database for each MAG you wish to analyze.
 These are standard file formats anvi'o use to store and read data after processing your FASTA files and your read recruitment results.
 Generating these files are fairly straightforward and they immediately lend themselves to a [myriad of other types of analyses](/software/anvio/network/) beyond refining your MAGs.
 You can refer to the instructions at the bottom of this post if you wish to get to this point with FASTA files for your own MAGs and metagenomes from which you recovered them.

 The first step is to take a look at the MAG in the interactive interface using the anvi'o profile and contigs databases.
-Here we used anvi'o *split profiles* to manually refine each MAG (generation of which explained at the end of this post).
+Here we used anvi'o *split profiles* to manually refine each MAG (generation of which is explained at the end of this post).
 Here is an example way to initiate the interactive interface for one of those:

 ```bash
 anvi-interactive -p 07_SPLIT/GN02_MAG_IV_B/PROFILE.db \